TTT0706666/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
 Now I connect to github!!!
-Create a new branch is quick!
+Create a new branch is quick and simple!